KaffeDiem/kaffediem.github.io/_posts/2020-11-20-Recreating-Flappy.md

 ### Tools to be used

 I am going to do the animations with [Anim8](https://github.com/kikito/anim8), which may seem like an overkill, but I want to learn it.
+I want to do OOP, and a very simple way to do this in Lua, which does not support it out of the box is with [Classic](https://github.com/rxi/classic).
+This simply allows for an abstraction of objects to be created within Lua.
+I want to create an object for the player and objects for the obstacles that the player should avoid.
+The obstacle objects are therefore easy to delete afterwards, once they have done their duty.

-I want to do OOP, and a very simple way to do this in Lua, which does not support it out of the box is with
+The last library which I will be using is [Windfield](https://github.com/SSYGEN/windfield).
+Windfield is a wrapper for Box2D, which is quite an advanced physics engine and most defiantly too much in this project, however I want to get used to it.